 Critical Backlash: A surprisingly large portion of the hate surrounding this game has been met with adamant defenders, with both sides bickering over whether or not it's at least enjoyable.

-Demonic Spiders: The eyeball-like spheres in the final level, which will spawn in the most inconvenient places and have two variations: one that sucks you towards them for an instant death, and one that throws objects at you at extremely high velocities.
+The eyeball-like spheres in the final level, which will spawn in the most inconvenient places and have two variations: one that sucks you towards them for an instant death, and one that throws objects at you at extremely high velocities.
+And if too many of them spawn, space-time collapses and you die instantly, so you have to periodically hit switches that despawn them.
 They are single-handedly responsible for the majority of game overs in the last level.

 The red Eggman Walkers for their tendency to fire homing lasers that are both very fast and hard to avoid, which can quickly turn players into sitting ducks even when they're in the middle of attacking.
 While they otherwise tend to be rather rare, they are infamous for their ability to easily take the lives of players at least once during The Test Of Courage.

 The Sky Gem is this as well.
-See Sequence Breaking on the main page for more information
+See Sequence Breaking on the Video Game page for more information.

 Goddamned Bats: Burrowing worms, especially the stronger purple variety.

 Goddamned Boss: Iblis Phase 2.
 You have to hit a purple ball to light it up, provoking Iblis to jump at it and expose his weak spot.
 However, the platforms the balls float over are far away from where you start, separated by lava.
 You must wait until Iblis drops stalactites for you to cross the lava, but Iblis can take his sweet time dragging this out.
 After hitting him, Sonic/Shadow will bounce an unnecessarily long distance away, looping the fight back to be beginning.
-Be prepared to wait several minutes for the battle to go anywhere.
+On top of that, occasionally Iblis will just ignore the ball after you've lit it up.
+Be prepared to wait several unnecessary minutes for the battle to go anywhere.